Last Updated on March, 2023 by Edison

-It goes with the famous statement from Henry Ford: “If I would have asked customers what they wanted, they would reply, A faster horse“
+It goes with the famous statement from Henry Ford: “If I had asked customers what they wanted, they would reply, A faster horse.”

-Jobs had a sense of empathy for his costumers and he used intuition to figure out the desires that have not yet formed.
+Jobs had a sense of empathy for his customers, and he used intuition to figure out the desires that had not yet formed.

 6. Meet face to face

-In the high technology era, is very easy to avoid meeting people and to think that ideas come from the online world.
+It is easy to avoid meeting people in the high technology era and think that ideas come from the online world.

-Jobs had a firm belief that creativity comes from casual meetings, or from random conversations.
+Jobs had a firm belief that creativity comes from casual meetings or random conversations.

-When you talk to someone, you are able to explore different ideas, problems and sometimes you can even find solutions.
+When you talk to someone, you can explore different ideas and problems and even find solutions.

 7. Stay hungry, stay foolish

-It is a quote that was placed on the back cover of The Whole Earth Catalog in 1974.
+It is a quote placed on the back cover of The Whole Earth Catalog in 1974.

-Stay hungry means to never stop seeking knowledge.
+Stay hungry means never stop seeking knowledge.
 To never stop searching for the next big thing.
-You need to be adaptable to the change.
+It would be best if you were adaptable to the change.

 Steve Jobs had made millions and had signed his name in the history of technology.
 But, he had a burning, persistent desire never to stop challenging himself to go further.

-Stay foolish means to dare to make big decisions even if they are contradictory to the society or industry.
+Stay foolish means to dare to make big decisions even if they contradict society or industry.